Answers are at the right or below the question in "Light Blue".

 b.
 Luther was a Southern Baptist who challenged the U.S. government.

 c.
-Martin Luther challenged the church.
+Martin Luther challenged the Catholic Church.

-Martin Luther was a German priest in the 1500s.
+He was a German priest in the 1500s.

 -